VladutPasare/InfoView/README.md

 # **InfoView**

-Welcome to our InfoView project, developed using the MERN stack.
-This project aims to create a platform where users can solve coding problems, prepare for interviews, and improve their coding skills.
+Welcome to InfoView, this project aims to create a platform where users can solve coding problems, prepare for interviews, and improve their coding skills.

 ## **Table of Contents**